Mondays, Tuesdays, Thursdays

 If you submit your request by mail, please include a money order for $3.00 per copy.
 Your first two copies are free if you have not ordered official transcripts since summer 2017.
 You may only request your two free copies via mail.
 If you use Parchment, you must include payment.

 *Parchment Fees are as follows: Transcript fee is $3.00 (ten business days or less for processing), plus rush/emergency service is $10.00 (processed within two business days upon request) per transcript, plus a processing fee of $2.75.
 The rate is the same for either a paper transcript or electronic transcript request.
 Parchment will accept credit/debit cards only for payment.
-For the first three months, Parchment will waive the $2.75 processing fee for all online orders.
-This introductory offer will expire on February 28, 2021!
 You may track your transcript order at https://www.parchment.com/order

-Summer 2017, LACCD transitioned from nine college specific transcripts to a single district transcript for all nine colleges.
+Effective Summer 2017, LACCD transitioned from nine college specific transcripts to a single district transcript for all nine colleges.
 If you attended one or more LACCD Colleges since 1974 and beyond, please place the transcript order at the last LACCD College you attended.
 The LACCD transcript will reflect both credit and noncredit courses completed at any of the nine LACCD Colleges.
+There is no need to submit a request to each individual campus to get all of your LACCD coursework on a transcript.

 The LACCD consists of the following nine California Community Colleges: